 Hedonisia EcoFeminist CommunityHedonisia EcoFeminist Community

-At the Hedonisia Hawaii EcoFeminist Community we have fun in paradise but we are not blind to the world's problems!
-We create social entrepreneur educational resources, products and services as part of our mission.
-Our range of Activist, EcoFeminist and EcoSex products, services and campaigns can be found at: hedonisia.com
+At the Hedonisia Hawaii EcoFeminist Community we have fun in paradise but we are not blind to the world's problems.
+We manage and work on our portfolio of Activist, EcoFeminist and EcoSex projects.
+You can see our range of projects located at: hedonisia.com

 We are idealist but also pragmatic.
 Through our philosophy of activist and feminist enterprise, we seek business solutions to various problems in the world.